Audi Coupé: S2 Coupé

-In 1993, the S2 received some cosmetic updates, including new AVUS-style alloy wheels, ellipsoid beam (projector) headlamps and clear front indicator lenses.
+Audi offered a sports version of the Coupé called the Audi S2 from September 1990 until 1995, the first of Audi's long-running "S"-series of sporting derivatives of standard models.
+The S2 Coupé was meant to boost lagging sales of the Coupé and to partially replace the famous Audi Quattro.
+It featured the well-proven 2.2-litre in-line five-cylinder 20-valve turbo petrol engine from the Audi 200 20V, and came standard with quattro permanent four-wheel drive.
+Audi also launched saloon and estate versions of the S2 in 1993, although these were only built in small numbers.
+The revised front end was similar to the design of the Audi V8 and became Audi's new corporate look.

 North America

 In 1989, for the 1990 model year, North America received the Coupé quattro.
 It was powered by a detuned 164 hp version of the 20-valve 2.3-litre five-cylinder engine and was originally only available with a five-speed manual transmission.
 It was marketed in the "Grand Tourismo" (GT) style of a comfortable luxury car with sporting tendencies, as opposed to a dedicated lightweight sports car.
 Weighing 3308 lb (1991 Coupé model) it was not a lightweight, especially in consideration of the 164 hp powerplant (slightly less than the European version).
 These models came standard with 15" 6-star "Speedline" wheels, leather interiors with Zebrano wood trim, additional VDO gauges mounted in the bottom of the centre console, a carbon fibre centre prop shaft, and push-button locking rear differential.
-The Coupé quattro is visually similar to the European-only S2 model, but does not have the S2's turbocharged engine.
-It was only sold for two model years in the United States, 1990 and 1991.
+The Coupé was only sold for two model years in the United States, 1990 and 1991, which it was discontinued due to slow sales.